-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 - Overall, we rate The Straits Times Right-Center Biased based on editorial positions that favor the right.
-We also rate them Mostly Factual in reporting due to proper sourcing and a clean fact check record, but limited by government censorship and the promotion of state propaganda.
+We also rate them Mostly Factual in reporting due to proper sourcing and a clean fact check record but limited by government censorship and the promotion of state propaganda.

 Factual Reporting: MOSTLY FACTUAL

 Traffic/Popularity: High Traffic

 MBFC Credibility Rating: HIGH CREDIBILITY

 The Straits Times, launched on July 15, 1845, is an English-language newspaper based in Singapore.
 It has a print and online edition covering world news, East Asian news, Southeast Asian news, home news, sports news, financial news, and lifestyle.

 The Straits Times mainly focuses on events in Singapore and the region.
 The Straits Times is a member of two media networks – the Asia News Network and the Impact Journalism Day alliance of newspapers – and according to National Library Board, it has won multiple media awards.
 It is the most widely read newspaper in Singapore.

 Singapore Press Holdings currently owns The Straits Times, with revenue derived from advertising, classifieds, and subscription sales.